 I used Adobe Photoshop to edit the images.
 I edit all images with the Camera Raw Filter.

 Look And Feel:

 Otherwise known as the WordPress Theme.
-You’ve probably guessed by now that I’m also using an Imagely WordPress Photography Theme.
-I’ve built all of the ARTIST-AT-LARGE sites on their Ansel Theme.
+You may have guessed by now that I’m using an Imagely WordPress Photography Theme.
+I’ve built all of the ARTIST-AT-LARGE sites on their Iconic Theme.
 My fine art site uses the Simplicity Theme.